bcdurden/appliance_poc/readme.md

 ##### StorageClasses

 There are several `StorageClasses` that need to be created for the XR4000Z.
-One is the default class with replica counts set to 2 as well as a `ReadWriteMany` one.
+One is the default class with replica counts set to 2 as well as a `ReadWriteMany` one.f

 Create the `StorageClasses` [here](./harvester/sc.yaml)